-N. SPECIAL TESTS AND PROVISIONS
+14. SPECIAL TESTS AND PROVISIONS

-1. CONFLICT OF INTEREST AND CERTIFICATION OF NO OVERDUE TAX DEBTS entity's management, employees, and/or board members.
+CONFLICT OF INTEREST AND CERTIFICATION OF NO OVERDUE TAX DEBTS

+Local Partnerships and other non-governmental entities are required within their contracts to formally adopt a policy which addresses conflicts of interest that might arise involving the entity's management, employees, and/or board members.
 The policy statement is expected to address situations in which any of the above referenced individuals may directly or indirectly benefit from the entity's disbursement of funds received from the State.
 In addition, the policy should specify actions to be taken by the entity or individuals or both to avoid either actual conflicts of interest or the appearance of an impropriety.
 Before a private, not-for-profit entity receives and disburses State funds, the entity should have adopted and have on file a copy of the policy statement.